Home> Reading > Testing Written Expression: Myths and Misconceptions by Dr. Melissa Farrall

 Scores on tests do not tell the whole story.
 Small differences between tests can result in large differences in scores.
 When evaluating writing skill, it is important to look at the skills tested.
 Scores alone on writing tests do not help in writing IEPs.

-Melissa Farrall presently works as an independent evaluator for her business, Mind Matters Inc. She also works as Adjunct Faculty in the Language and Literacy Program at Simmons College.
+Melissa Farrall is an Educational Evaluator at St. Joseph Hospital in New Hampshire and works as Adjunct Faculty in the Language and Literacy Program at Simmons College.
 She was one of the founders of The Reading Foundation.